I’m drinking a V8 tomato juice for the first time in years while on a short flight. And a flood of food memories suddenly pour in.

 My diet consisted mostly of Kraft mac n’ cheese, canned soup, peanut butter and jelly sandwiches, V8 tomato juice and instant coffee.

 I once tried to make some sort of chicken dish, probably from a recipe on the back of a box.
 I bought some chicken pieces from the store and must have not paid much attention to the expiration date.
 They looked a little off.

 I called my parents and asked them if it was okay to eat chicken if it had a greenish color to it.
 They laughed and made fun of me for YEARS about that one.

 Looking back on that time, I realize how cruel that was.
 How the fuck was I supposed to know how to cook anything?
 I had never been taught by them how to feed or care for myself, despite being curious and asking about cooking for many years.
+Not once had one of them invited me into the kitchen to show me how to make an egg, or cut a vegetable.
 And ignorance is no excuse: they were both trained medical professionals.
 They just never got around to showing me how.